Skip to main content

 Metabolic health is also influenced by estrogen.
 It plays a role in insulin sensitivity and lipid metabolism.
 Some studies suggest that severely suppressed estrogen levels can lead to an unfavorable lipid profile, including increases in LDL cholesterol and decreases in HDL cholesterol.

-The of CC and anastrozole appears to be safe in the short to medium term regarding metabolic markers like hematocrit and prostate-specific antigen (PSA), with studies showing no significant adverse changes.
+The combination therapy of CC and anastrozole appears to be safe in the short to medium term regarding metabolic markers like hematocrit and prostate-specific antigen (PSA), with studies showing no significant adverse changes.
 A meta-analysis confirmed that combination therapy was safe and well-tolerated.
 However, the very long-term effects on lipid profiles and insulin resistance warrant continued investigation, especially in men with pre-existing metabolic conditions.

 This table summarizes key findings from studies on ancillary medications, providing a snapshot of the current academic evidence.